wilsonmar/wilsonmar.github.io/_posts/2023-12-25-azure-key-vault.md

 Akeyless provides a <strong>multi-cloud</strong> solution free of cross-region data egress charges.

-First, let's
-A) create an account on the Akeyless Parent SaaS system and B) install the Akeyless CLI program.

 <a name="AkeylessParent"></a>

 ### Akeyless Parent SaaS System

+First, let's <br />
+A) create an account on the Akeyless Parent SaaS system and B) install the Akeyless CLI program.

 Apply the Administrator's email to create and activate an account on the Parent SaaS system website by following
 <a target="_blank" href="https://www.youtube.com/watch?v=Gdxp6zxvpoE&list=PLhc-aRiEl_XVbq0TtqKkk3ezwI-L7tcqZ&index=2&t=63s">this video</a>.